jamesnovak/PortalRecordsMoverConsole/README.md

 * **/sourceenv:**	Full URL of the environment from which records are retreieved.
 Ex.
 Ex. https://microsoft.crm.dynamics.com
 * **/exportfile:**	Filename to which records will be saved post export.
 Can use a mask for date/time: portal export {0:yyyy-MM-dd}.xml

-* **/user:**  Username
+* **/sourceuser:**  Username for the Source environment
+* **/sourcepass:**  Password for the Source environment

-* **/pass:**  password
+* **/targetuser:**  Username
+* **/targetpass:**  Password for the Target environment

-Example: export only, even if target and import values are present in the configuration
+Example: export only, using command line parameters and a config file
-* PortalRecordsMover /priordays:5 /activeonly:true /sourceenv:my-dev /targetenv: /importfile:
+* PortalRecordsMover /priordays:5 /activeonly:true /sourceenv:https://my-dev.crm.dynamics.com
 * PortalRecordsMover /priordays:5 /settings:exportonly.settings.json

+Example: export and import, using command line parameters.
+Export and import are the same, so this is a move from dev to test
+* PortalRecordsMover /priordays:5 /activeonly:true /sourceenv:https://my-dev.crm.dynamics.com /targetenv:https://my-test.crm.dynamics.com /exportfile:portal-move{0:yyyy-MM-dd}.xml /importfile:portal-move{0:yyyy-MM-dd}.xml